Sushobhan55/Prompt_Engineering_Practice/README.md

   - Extract the item name they are reviewing
 - Suggestions to the department
 - An expanded email reply to the reviewer that will include and address the details in the review
+  - Option to send the translated version of the reply email

 How about making this project more interesting by creating the application for an actual company?